stefanfoulis/django-phonenumber-field/README.rst

     python manage.py autopopulate_phonenumber_field_models

-Note that the database will automatically be populated when the PhoneNumber widget is rendered and no CountryCode instances exist in the database.
+Note that the database will automatically be populated when the PhoneNumber widget is rendered if no CountryCode instances exist in the database.
 However, you must manually run the management command when updating in order for the database to reflect changes to the choices available from the underlying ``python-phonenumbers`` package.